salpa-radhika/Learning/git_setup_commands_readme.txt

-git stores data in the repo in key value i.e., SHA1 to check value use git cat-file alphanumeric_value -p
+git stores data in the repo in key value i.e., SHA1 to check value use git cat-file alphanumeric_value -p.